 Having a low sex drive and the inability to have an erection may be two separate problems.
 In some men, the desire for sexual contact exists, but the body may not respond to these urges.
 The brain’s receptors that are responsible for this function require testosterone to stimulate a response.
 Men with low testosterone may be affected because of this.

 Testosterone helps produce and strengthen bones.
 When a man is suffering from low T, their bone mass may decrease, leaving them more susceptible to breaks and fractures.

-Low Testosterone Treatment in Gilbert, AZ
+Schedule an Appointment for Low Testosterone Treatment in Gilbert, AZ

 If you are experiencing any of the symptoms listed above contact expert urologists Dr. Shaba or Dr. Simoncini to see if it is possible that you may be suffering from low testosterone.
 If you have questions, or you’d like to make an appointment, please call Southeast Valley Urology at (480) 924-7333 to set up an appointment today!